 - PVC (with metal core)

-With their more sturdy construction and thicker materials, plantation shutters also tend to do a better job at keeping out light and reducing how much heat enters your home – which is a major consideration for Brisbane homeowners dealing with the summer heat.
+With their more sturdy construction and thicker materials, they also tend to do a better job at keeping out light and reducing how much heat enters your home – which is a major consideration for Brisbane homeowners dealing with the summer heat.

-What to consider when comparing plantation shutters and blinds
+What to consider when comparing these two options

 Here’s the bad news – there’s no simple answer to which window treatment is a better choice for your home as everyone’s needs (and windows) are different, after all.